cglondon71/elassandra/docs/elassandra/source/enterprise.rst

 Privilege caching
 .................

-For performance reasons, the elasticsearch privilege table is cached into memory, according the the following settings in **conf/elasticsearch.yml** :
+For performance reasons, the Elasticsearch privilege table is cached into memory, according the following settings in **conf/elasticsearch.yml** :

 .. cssclass:: table-bordered